Home Latest PDF of CNN-NP: Certified Nephrology Nurse-Nurse Practitioner

 Answer: B

-Explanation: Sucroferric oxyhydroxide 500 mg daily is the most appropriate phosphate binder to Improve compliance, as it requires fewer pills and has a lower pill burden.
+Explanation: Sucroferric oxyhydroxide 500 mg daily is the most appropriate phosphate binder to Excellerate compliance, as it requires fewer pills and has a lower pill burden.
 Calcium acetate risks hypercalcemia.
 Lanthanum and sevelamer require multiple daily doses, which may reduce adherence in a non-compliant patient.

 Question: 619